-The castle, which name comes from the first owners, Kaplaya family, was erected in the 13th century.
+In the light of archeological research, the castle was built in the 13th century.
 In the fourteenth century, king Charles I of Hungary gave it to a knight Roland, founder of the Lórántffy family.
 In the middle of the fifteenth century, the castle was occupied by the post-Hussite armed movement called bratrzyks.
 Only after the suppression of the unrest and the recapture of Kapla by king Matthias Corvinus in 1460, the castle was returned to the previous owners.
-In the fifteenth and sixteenth centuries, the Lórántffy family was a Gemer’s zupans (administrative title), but eventually in the early seventeenth century, they died out, and the castle was deserted and fell into complete ruin.
+The castle probably functioned briefly, but at the end of the 15th century it was finally abandoned.

 The castle has not survived to modern times.
 It takes about 25 minutes to get from the village to the area where it was located.
 Currently, the site is overgrown with trees and shrubs.